PromptECO/clariform/README.md

 docker run ghcr.io/njordhov/clariform --help
 ```

-Lint a Clarity contract from a URL and format it for output:
+Lint a Clarity contract from a URL and format it:

 ```
 docker run ghcr.io/njordhov/clariform "https://raw.githubusercontent.com/njordhov/clariform/main/contracts/malformed.clar"
 ```

-To process local contracts [mount the current working directory](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) as `/home` and list the files
+To process local contracts [mount the current working directory](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) as `/home` and list files as arguments:
-as arguments:

 ```
 docker run -v `pwd`:/home ghcr.io/njordhov/clariform *.clar
 ```

 This assumes that the current directory contains Clarity contracts with a ".clar" file extension.

 The formatted contracts will be written to output.

 ### Troubleshooting